-Storage requirements very considerably depending on key decisions made in the preproduction process.
+So, you want to purchase 4k storage?
+Storage requirements vary considerably depending on key decisions made in the preproduction process.
 What will be the standard frame rate?
-Bitrate?
-Is it a multi-cam shoot?
+Bitrate and Depth?
+Is it a multi-cam shoot, with how many cameras?
 How many hours of footage?
 What codec?
+Does the camera create proxy media on capture?
 Answering these questions is crucial to any shoot.
 But, does shooting 4K mean you simply multiply the storage by 4x?
 Not necessarily.

 Many codecs exist to edit in 4K – but they are not created equal.
-4K RAW and uncompressed formats take up more storage, and require faster drives with faster connections.
-Compressed 4K takes up less storage and bandwidth, but the computers need to be much more powerful to handle the images.
-In addition, multi-camera edits require pulling multiple video streams from the SAN or NAS.
+4K RAW and uncompressed formats take up more storage and require faster drives with faster connections.
+A Codec means Compressed 4K will take up less storage and bandwidth, but the computers or graphics cards inside need to be much more powerful to handle the image decoding.
+In addition, multi-camera edits require pulling multiple video streams from your storage- which becomes much more of an ask with shared storage for multiple editors.
 We decided to look at the top questions people should consider when choosing 4K storage.

 What is the best way to determine the amount of storage required for a 4K shoot?

-Before making the decision to shoot 4K on your next project, it would be wise to first calculate the total GB or TB of storage required.
+Some content distributors are requiring specific acquisition frame sizes and bit depth, which pre-determines your starting point.
+On other projects, before making the decision for resolution needed, it would be wise to first calculate the total GB or TB of storage size required.
 The good news is our partner AJA created an app, called AJA DataCalc, that can calculations for you.
-Remember, storage requirements grow rapidly depending on bitrate & codec choices made in acquisition or post.
+Remember, storage requirements grow rapidly depending on bit depth & codec choices made for acquisition or post.

-- Number of hours cameras will be recording
+- Amount of hours cameras will be recording

 - Frames per second recording